tjohnman/KNOH/README.md

 KNOH
 ====

-KNOH is a fan open-source project to implement the mechanics used in the game *KOHCTPYKTOP: Engineer of the People* by [Zachtronics](http://www.zachtronics.com/play-kohctpyktop/).
+KNOH is a fan open-source project to implement and expand on the mechanics used in the freeware game *KOHCTPYKTOP: Engineer of the People* by [Zachtronics](http://www.zachtronics.com/play-kohctpyktop/).
 It is written in C++ on top of SFML.
 The aim of the project is to produce a sandbox experience in which players can design and share both circuits and challenges.